Heating consumption per m² and per dwelling

 Heating consumption per dwelling

-• Energy consumption per dwelling has decreased less than consumption per m2 due to the increase in the average size of dwellings.
-At the EU level, consumption per dwelling has decreased by 1.3%/year since 2000 and consumption per m2 by 1.7%/year, while dwelling size has increased by 7% (0.3%/year).
-This means that 20% of the progress in energy efficiency for heating at EU level has been offset by the increase in dwelling size.
+- Until 2014, the energy consumption per dwelling has generally decreased less than the energy consumption per m2 because of an increase in the average size of dwellings (-1.1%/year since 2000 at EU level for the consumption per dwelling vs -1.6%/year for the consumption per m2, which means that the dwelling size has increased by 0.4%/year).
+This means that, until 2014, around 30% of the progress in energy efficiency for heating at EU level has been offset by the increase in dwelling size.
 This has been particularly important in the less developed Member States (e.g. Romania, Lithuania).
+This size effect has become negligible since 2014 as the average size of dwellings has remained almost stable .

 Note: Energy consumption at normal climate.